AG-iOS/AGVideoPlayerView/README.md

 playerView.showsCustomControls = true //Use AVPlayer's controls or custom.
 Now custom control view has only "Play" button.
-Add additional controls if needed. playerView.isMuted = true //Mute the video. playerView.minimumVisibilityValueForStartAutoPlay = 0.9 //Value from 0.0 to 1.0, which sets the minimum percentage of the video player's view visibility on the screen to start playback.
+Add additional controls if needed. playerView.isMuted = true //Mute the video. playerView.minimumVisibilityValueForStartAutoPlay = 0.9 //Value from 0.0 to 1.0, which sets the minimum percentage of the video player's view visibility on the screen to start playback. playerView.shouldSwitchToFullscreen = true //Default value is 'false'.
+Automatically switch to full-screen mode when device orientation did change to landscape.
 ```

 ## License